plopezmp/GdR/Automation Lab with Python/README.md

 * Review the code in the Python scripts: `scr1.py` and `scr2.py`.
 * Test these scripts to configure multiple Loopback interfaces in R1, and vlans in S1.

-  Note that the Python environment is already set in the first line of these scripts and there is no need to call `python` if they are set executables (`chamod +x`).
+  Note that the Python environment is already set in the first line of these scripts and there is no need to call `python3` if they are set executables (`chamod +x`).